Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: A priori estimates, compactness and relaxation in the Cauchy-Lipschitz framework

 As a consequence of Lemma \ref{lem:InductiveIneq}, this implies in particular that

 for all times $t \in [0,T]$, where $\Cpazo > 0$ is the same constant as in Step 1 which only depends on the magnitudes of $p,\Mpazo_p(\mu^0),\Mpazo_p(\nu(0))$ and $\Norm{m(\cdot)}_1$.

-By repeating this process, we can iteratively build a sequence $(\mu_n(\cdot),v_n(\cdot)) \subset \AC([0,T],\Pcal_p(\R^d)) \times \Lcal([0,T],C^0(\R^d,\R^d))$ of trajectory-selection pairs solutions of the Cauchy problems \eqref{eq:InductionCauchy}, and which satisfy the conditions of \eqref{eq:InductionCond1} as well as the bounds of \eqref{eq:InductionCond2}.
-In addition, the elements of the sequence comply for each $n \geq 1$ with the uniform sublinearity estimates
+By repeating this process, we can inductively build a sequence $(\mu_n(\cdot),v_n(\cdot)) \subset \AC([0,T],\Pcal_p(\R^d)) \times \Lcal([0,T],C^0(\R^d,\R^d))$ of trajectory-selection pairs solution of the Cauchy problems \eqref{eq:InductionCauchy}, whose elements satisfy the conditions of \eqref{eq:InductionCond1} as well as the bounds in \eqref{eq:InductionCond2}.
+In addition, these latter comply for each $n \geq 1$ with the uniform sublinearity estimates

 for $\Lcal^1$-almost every \text{$t \in [0,T]$} and all $x \in \R^d$, as well as the distance estimates